airrickdunfield/beat-tapes/README.md

 # Beat Tapes

 **Beat Tapes** is a full-stack web application for managing a collection of lofi cassette tapes.
-Users can sign up, log in, and manage their personal tape library by adding, updating, and deleting tapes.
-The app also includes filtering functionality and integrates with a MySQL database for persistent storage.
+Users can sign up, log in, and manage their personal library by adding, updating, and deleting tapes.
+The app also includes filtering functionality and integrates with a MySQL database.

 ---